Pilgrimage for COP26

 Our final phase is the Fire element and we are very close to our South Queensferry destination.

-Renewing our community spirit with a song, we practise smiling in the face of difficulty as we swing into South Queensferry with open hearts and with hope for the future.
+Renewing our community spirit with a song, we practise smiling in the face of difficulty as we swing into South Queensferry with open hearts and hope for the future.
 Many thanks to the pilgrim who sings for us so we can join in.

 The Priory, South Queensferry

 It is thought that there was a building here in the 11th century.
-Certainly, the Carmelites were in the area around 1330, a monastery was in operation in 1440 and that’s when this ancient church dates from.
+Certainly, the Carmelites were in the area around 1330, a monastery was in operation in 1440, and that’s when this ancient church dates from.

 St Margaret on the screen, Priory Church, South Queensferry